 |Duo Username Format||Select the name format used to log in to Okta.|

 Click the Save button when done.

-Click the Security menu at the top and go to Policies.
-Click the Okta Sign-on tab.
+Click the Security menu at the top and go to Authentication.
+Click the Sign-on tab.

 Click on the Default Policy, and then click the Add Rule button.
 Enter a name for your new Duo rule and exclude any users you don't want using Duo when logging in to Okta.
 Check the Prompt for Factor box to enable secondary authentication and determine whether you want 2FA required "Per Device", "Every Time", or "Per Session".
 Choose your desired options for the other rule settings and click Create Rule when finished.